hyamamoto/hackerrank-core/README.md

 What Is HackerRank?
 -------------------

-HackerRank is new fun site you can play with.
+HackerRank is a new website you can play with.
 Basically it's a little coding competition site.
 Most exciting thing about HackerRank is that it has "Hack" on its name.
 So we can rationally safely assume we can hack their servers at will, can we.

 Check out [their site](https://www.hackerrank.com/) for more detail.